 How To: Mental Training On and Off the Wall for Peak Performance

-This synergy between climbing and daily life is an incredibly effective recipe for growth.
-First of all, practicing new skills frequently and in different ways is an effective way to build mastery.
-These individuals go through daily cycles daily of trying, analyzing, and learning, and the result is a strong conceptual understanding and development of well-rounded intuition.
-Furthermore, by intertwining skill practice into daily life, individuals feel a sense of progress, success, and discovery on a daily basis.
+These climbers go through daily cycles of trying, analyzing, and learning, and the result is a strong understanding and development of a sense of intuition.
+Additionally, by intertwining skill practice into regular life, they feel a sense of progress, success, and discovery on a daily basis.
 These positive feelings are motivating, which leads to more practice, and more sense of success, and so on.
-A positive feedback cycle, and a state that yogis might refer to as a practice.

 But what climbing skills can you really practice off the wall?
 The answer is, SO MANY!
-However, as a coach, there are three skills that I have repeatedly found to be particularly important.
-All three are crucial for climbers looking to perform at their limit, and all are often overlooked precisely because they require sustained practice both on and off the wall.
+If you're looking to climb at your best, there are three (often overlooked) skills that are crucial for climbers looking to perform at their limit.

-On the other hand, effective athletes intentionally lead with their breath.
-A fighter takes a few quick breaths to rev their engine and narrow their focus just before a round starts.
+Effective athletes intentionally lead with their breath.
 A distance runner uses breath to maintain rhythm, and changes breath to create a new rhythm.
 A power lifter uses bracing breaths to stabilize their core for short, extremely high intensity movements.
 In all cases, the breath is intentional, and comes first – it is used as a tool to prepare for, initiate, and support an action.

 The path to breathing intentionally is not complicated, but it does take work both on and off the wall.
 Here are five steps to becoming more intentional with your breath:

-- Apply Breath Skills: Refine the ability to plan ahead with breath, and to "sequence" breathing just like you sequence movement.
+- Apply breath skills: Refine your ability to plan ahead with breath, and practice "sequence" breathing just like you sequence movement.

 - Mastery: Put it all together in practice on and off the wall, and "stress-proof" these skills so that you're able to breathe intentionally and well even in stressful situations.

 The first step to effectively using body language while climbing is to understand what you’re looking for.
-In terms of climbing, we can think of "body language" as...
+Here are some things to consider when thinking of body language in terms of climbing:

 - Hesitation (or lack of hesitation) in your movement